edthedev/edthedev.github.io/blog/minetest/mods.md

 - [ ] Add a way to allow cats to be tamed on our server
 - [ ] Find a fishing mod that I love, or contribute to one until I love it
+- [ ] Investigate mods for player appearance and provide some guidance to favorites
+- [ ] Investigate more door mods and provide additional guidance
+- [ ] Tune my own server NPC mods, and provide guidance on which other admins might choose.
+- [ ] Run a `OneBlock` game weekend and add recommendations.
+Possibly a dedicated mods page.